tiefanovic/youwe-assignment/README.md

 - system should calculate the percentage of the selected card to the remaining cards

 **Second Task**
-- Word Analyzer (will be updated soon)
+- Word Analyzer
+- please checkout branch word_analyzer